Acrylic Nail Brush Sizes – How To Choose

 If your goal is to become a pro one day, you’re probably dying to find out what types of brushes professional nail techs use the most.

-When it comes to the shape, many professionals swear by the oval crimped shaped brushes, which are oval with a flattened tip, which gives them more control over the acrylic ball.
+When it comes to shape, many professionals swear by oval crimped-shaped brushes, which are oval with a flattened tip, giving them more control over the acrylic ball.

 As a beginner, this is something you can strive for in your nail art journey, but don’t forget to hone your skills with whatever brush you currently have.